-Event Declared Disaster DR- Year Date FEMA Public Assistance Area Effects Surrounding Allenstown Local Effects Occurring in Allenstown Hazard Category Source grant funds and Individual Assistance (IA) grant funds as a result of the Tropical Storm Irene.
-April Fool's Snowstorm Apr 2011 No 2011 Apr 1 N/A A Nor'easter snowstorm impacted the State, causing over 30,000 power outages, most by PSNH.
+Event Declared Year Date FEMA Area Effects Local Effects Hazard Source Disaster Surrounding Occurring in Allenstown Category DR- Assistance Allenstown occur.
+The Town and its residents received Public Assistance (PA) grant funds and Individual Assistance (IA) grant funds as a result of the Tropical Storm Irene.
+April Fool's Snowstorm Apr 2011 No 2011 Apr 1 A Nor'easter snowstorm impacted the State, causing over 30,000 power outages, most by PSNH.
 Snow fell in depths of up to 8" but stopped by noon.
 Although dozens of accidents were reported, no serious injuries were reported.
 The snowstorm with heavy, wet snow likely brought down trees and powerlines in Town.
 Storm was not especially notable.
-Extreme Temp, Snow, Wind Chill, Power Failure, Debris Impacted Infrastructu re Allenstown Hazard Mitigation Committee, wmur.com, CNHRPC, cbsnews Concord Hospital Bomb Threat Oct 2010 No 2010 Oct Circa A bomb threat was called in to Concord Hospital as a result of a child custody issue and the group known as the "Oathkeepers."
+Temp, Snow, Wind Chill, Power Failure, Allenstown Hazard Mitigation Committee, wmur.com, CNHRPC, cbsnews Concord Hospital Bomb Threat Oct 2010 2010 Circa A bomb threat was called in to Concord Hospital as a result of a child custody issue and the group known as the "Oathkeepers."
 The FBI was contacted, but nothing was found in the Hospital during a bomb sweep.
-Phone lines were flooded with calls by the Oathkeepers to inhibit using the landlines.
-The incident was determined to be harassment instead of an actual event.
-N/A to Allenstown although the response was likely regional.
+Phone N/A to Allenstown although the response was likely regional.
 Any impacts to the hospital would have been felt regionally as the Hospital serves much of the State and Allenstown is a member of the Capital Area Mutual Aid System for emergency dispatch services.
-Terrorism Concord Hazard Mitigation Committee, CNHRPC Canterbury Earthquake Epicenter 3.2M (Mercalli V) Sep 2010 No 2010 Sep 26 N/A "A magnitude 3.4 [sic] earthquake rattled buildings and nerves across much of New Hampshire Saturday night.
+Concord Hazard Mitigation Committee, CNHRPC Canterbury Earthquake Epicenter 3.2M (Mercalli V) Sep 2010 No 2010 Sep 26 N/A "A magnitude 3.4 [sic] earthquake rattled buildings and nerves across much of New Hampshire Saturday night.
 The quake occurred at 11:28 p.m. and was centered about 10 miles north of Concord, according to the U.S. Geological Survey.
 State police said they received reports from residents across the state who reported what they thought was an explosion.
 The quake was felt in places like Fremont, Derry, Durham, Allenstown, Penacook and Raymond.
-There were no reports of damage."
-The quake was in fact felt all over the state, Southern ME and MA Epicenter in Canterbury is about 20 miles to the north of Allenstown.
+There were north of Allenstown.
 Numerous area residents from across the state called WMUR's newsroom to report shaking and tremors in their home.
 Many said the quake felt like a "low rumbling" that rattled windows and shook homes for several seconds.
-Several residents also reported hearing a loud "boom" before feeling their homes shake.
-One emergency dispatcher with the town of Canterbury reported receiving 400 calls in 20 minutes Earth, Earthquake Allenstown Hazard Mitigation Committee, Union Leader, CNHRPC, earthquake. usgs.gov, wmur.com
+Several residents also reported hearing a loud "boom" Earthquake Allenstown Hazard Mitigation Committee, Union Leader, CNHRPC, earthquake. usgs.gov, wmur.com